Our cocoa beans arrive in jute sacks on pallets, and are stored offsite in our climate controlled warehouse

 We crack open the bean, exposing the edible nib and remove the paper-like husk.

-We use a vintage Oaxacan molino, originally used for grinding corn, the grind the nibs into a paste known as cocoa liquor.
+We use a vintage Oaxacan molino, originally used for grinding corn, to grind the nibs into a paste known as cocoa liquor.

 We mix the cocoa liquor, sugar, and cocoa butter in a machine called a melanger to further refine into chocolate.